HexHive/BLURtooth/index.md

 The major changes between each version are the following:

+* **AsiaCCS22:** addressed SP22 requests and worked with our AsiaCCS shepherd to address other reviewer concerns.
 * **SP22:** deeper analysis of CTKD issues; explain that we empirically verified our claims; test mitigations and countermeasures.
 We did not receive a response to our rebuttal.